 On the opposite end of the Caucus, Rep. Dennis Kucinich, D-Ohio, said he is voting against the bill because it is not aggressive enough.
 "There's no such thing as clean coal," Kucinich said.
 "The clean coal right now is still coal stuck in the ground."
 He offered eight amendments for the Rules Committee, which at presstime had not announced what amendments would be allowed to the bill on the floor.
 The panel considered a record 224 amendments, only six of them bipartisan.

 A manager's amendment includes language from Rep. Bart Stupak, D-Mich., that would place major restrictions on over-the-counter derivatives market, specifically on energy transactions.
 OTC trades are conducted between parties with little oversight or transparency -- as opposed to those traded on exchanges and clearinghouses.
 But under an agreement between Peterson and House Financial Services Chairman Barney Frank, the language would be repealed after passage of legislation that would revamp the nation's financial regulatory system.
 The two are working on the bill to overhaul the entire OTC market and do not want to do it in a piecemeal fashion.

 And over in the Senate, Majority Leader Reid Thursday said committee chairmen have agreed on a timeline for wrapping up their work on a cap-and-trade bill but did not specify a date.
 "This fall, we're going to have a bill in the Senate and we're going to vote on it," Reid said.
 Sources have said Reid set a deadline for committee chairs to finish their portions of the bill by Sept.
 18, with floor debate likely in October.

-This article appears in the June 27, 2009, edition of National Journal Daily.
+This article appears in the June 27, 2009 edition of NJ Daily.